prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

      1. Move async itx's for object being commited, to the sync list

-     2. Move sync list to "commit list"; sync list now empty
+     2. Write all commit list `itx`'s to disk

-     3. For each itx in commit list:

-         1. Copy itx data into ZIL block

-         2. If space in ZIL block lacking...

-           - allocate new (empty) block, write out old block

-     4. Wait for all ZIL block writes to complete
+     3. Wait for all ZIL block writes to complete

-     5. Flush all VDEVs written to
+     4. Flush VDEVs and notify waiting threads

----
+???

 # How are itx's written to disk?

- - `zil_commit` handles the process of writing `itx_t`'s to disk:
+ - ~~`zil_commit` handles the process of writing `itx_t`'s to disk:~~

-     1. Move async itx's for object being commited, to the sync list
+     1. ~~Move async itx's for object being commited, to the sync list~~

-     2. Move sync list to "commit list"; sync list now empty
+     2. ~~Write all commit list `itx`'s to disk~~

-     3. For each itx in commit list:

-         1. Copy itx data into ZIL block

-         2. If space in ZIL block lacking...

-           - allocate new (empty) block, write out old block

-     4. Wait for all ZIL block writes to complete
+     3. ~~Wait for all ZIL block writes to complete~~

-     5. Flush all VDEVs written to

-     6. Notify waiting threads
+     4. Flush VDEVs and notify waiting threads

 ---

 class: middle, center

-# 2 &ndash; ZIL Blocks
+# 2 &ndash; ZIL Block Sizing + Performance

 ---

-# Constraints

- - On disk component of ZIL is a linked list of ZIL blocks (lwb's)

-    - Doesn't use indirection like "normal" blocks

-       - no indirect blocks
+# ZIL Block Sizing + Performance

+ - ZIL blocks must be "pre-allocated", due to on-disk format

+    - Block size chosen at time of allocation

+ - Allocated block size can dramatically impact performance:

+    - "too big" &ndash; wasted space

+    - "too small" &ndash; too many (small) IOPs issued to disk

+    - "just right" &ndash; large IOPs filled with `itx`'s

+???

+# ZIL Block Sizing + Performance

+ - ZIL blocks must be "pre-allocated", due to on-disk format

-    - Each ZIL block contains pointer to next ZIL block on disk
+    - Each ZIL block contains pointer to next ZIL block on disk...

- - ZIL blocks, once written to disk, cannot be overwritten

-    - Due to data integrity concerns

- - Thus, "next" ZIL block allocated when "current" block written
+       - Thus, "next" block allocated when the "current" is issued to disk

-    - Required for "current" block to contain pointer to "next"

- - Checksum for "next" block, stored in "previous" block

-    - When traversing list, checksum failure means "list end"

----

-# Implications w.r.t.
-Performance

- - ZIL block size chosen at time of allocation
+    - Block size chosen at time of allocation

- - ZIL block size can dramatically impact performance:
+ - Allocated block size can dramatically impact performance:

+    - Because blocks "pre-allocated"...

+       - the size of "next" block is decided before number of `itx`'s is known

-    - "too big" &ndash; results in "wasted" space
+    - "too big" &ndash; wasted space

-       - Unused portion of block cannot be "filled in" later
+       - Block only partially filled with `itx`'s

        - Can result in small, but fast, SLOG filling to capacity

+          - full SLOG can cause poor performance

-    - "too small" &ndash; results in "too many" IOPs issued to disk
+    - "too small" &ndash; too many (small) IOPs issued to disk

-       - Can needlessly cause disk saturation and poor performance
+       - Can cause disk saturation and poor performance

-    - "just right" &ndash; Large (enough) ZIL blocks filled with itx's
+    - "just right" &ndash; large IOPs filled with `itx`'s

-       - ZIL blocks fully utilized with itx's (no wasted SLOG space)
+       - ZIL blocks fully utilized with `itx`'s (no wasted SLOG space)

-       - Fewer IOPs for same number of itx's
+       - Fewer IOPs for same number of `itx`'s

           - e.g. 15 8K writes using 1 128K lwb vs. 4 32K lwb's